chamarapaul/poetic-source/poems/algol68/zen-masters-guide.md

     scan logs with peace;
     patterns emerge here;
     wisdom flows forth
-end;
+END;

 # The Final Teaching: The Master Debugger #
-proc ultimate debug = void: begin
+PROC ultimate debug = VOID: BEGIN
     # The master was asked: #
     # "How do you fix all bugs?" #
     # The master replied: #